ocadotechnology/code-for-life-documentation/Content/get-involved/index.md

 ## Learning resources

-Before you start contributing to Code for Life, you should make sure you are familiar with the following technologiers:
+Before you start contributing to Code for Life, you should make sure you are familiar with the following technologies:

 * [Django](https://www.djangoproject.com/)
 * [Python](https://www.python.org/)